Back to Blog

 The culprit wasn’t the package itself, but its updated dependency tree. [email protected] pulled in a newer version of filament/core that, in turn, tightened its own constraints on laravel/framework.
 That tiny shift forced Composer to re-evaluate the entire dependency graph—not just in the immediate project, but in every package that shared even a sliver of that tree.

 This wasn’t a bug.
 It was a feature of how Composer works.
-But it exposed a blind spot: we’d assumed our components were isolated, but they were quietly coupled through shared transitive dependencies.
+But it exposed a blind spot: I’d assumed my components were isolated, but they were quietly coupled through shared transitive dependencies.

 Lessons from the Lockfile Trenches

-This one-line update taught us three hard lessons about dependency hygiene in Laravel package development:
+This one-line update taught me three hard lessons about dependency hygiene in Laravel package development:

 1. Patch Versions Aren’t Always Safe